£ 65 000 000

 Following criteria established within the British Standard BS 7974-6 : 2004

-Following the criteria established in the SCA Guide
+Following the criteria established in the Smoke Control Association (SCA) Guide

 With a large office fire in the open plan office area, firefighters require temperatures within the lobby area to stay within tenable conditions as well as no smoke ingress occurring into the stairwell.